RedHatInsights/consoledot-go-starter-app/README.md

 ## Requirements
 * Golang 1.18.8 or higher
-* Python 3.10 or higher
+* Python 3.10 or higher along with pip
-* Podman 4.5 or higher
+* Either podman or docker
-* Podman Compose 1.0.6 or higher
+* Either docker-compose or podman-compose

 ## Prerequisites
 Before using the starter app there are a few things you'll want to have in place: